 Don’t confuse original idea with a sellable one.
 You may have a brand new idea (which is probably a lie you are telling yourself), yet not to be able to make a single sale.

 It is just the hightime you rethought your business idea and deem it fit as marketable and sellable.
 Remember, it doesn’t necessarily it is that new or original.
 The world only need an idea that works.

 Here it is: you seriously need the right market too.
 Right market is not just the assumed psychographic of people that probably have no interest in you innovative products.

 The right market is the realtime stats of who your products solve their problems.
 They are the ready demands your products should cater for.

 One of the dying industry of our time is wristwatch repairs especially in less economically vibrant settings.
 I, myself, barely buy expensive watches not to talk of repairing them with exorbitant amounts.
-Definitely trageting persons in my psychographic is a wrong deal for any watch repair business.
+Definitely trageting persons within my psychographic is a wrong deal for any watch repair business.

 Dear friend, rethink your business idea and fit it for the right market.
 Recognize the importance of ready demands before dishing your current career to face any sort of entrepreneurial pursuits.

 In addendum, note the gateways to your industry and master how your products can break through the walls.
 No strategy is no market.